modern-influence-of-ancient-warriors

 The Mental Component: Discipline and Calm Under Pressure

 Perhaps the most enduring contribution of samurai martial arts to modern self-defense is the mental framework.
-Historical texts like Hagakure and The Book of Five Rings emphasize composure, acceptance of death, and decisive action.
+Historical texts like Hagakure and The Book of Five Rings emphasize composure, acceptance of life-or-death stakes, and decisive action.
 These philosophical elements are not mere anachronisms—they underpin the psychological resilience required in any violent encounter.

 Meditation and Breathing